JulmanSVK/Idea-Dump/README.md

 ## 1. Shutdown Script

-Easy script for timed shutdown of your pc.
+Script for easy timed shutdown of your pc.